So you had a less-than awesome interaction with someone who wears a badge – what can you now do?

 Work to obtain all the documentation the police have about your situation.
 The more such information you have the more-likely lies and omissions made by “the authorities” will be seen, say between two police reports filed by two different individuals about the same incident.
 Also, if say, video surveillance is gotten, your story can be objectively supported.

 A FOIA request doesn’t have to be fancy.
 You can write a request using a pen on a regular piece of paper.
-Include a sentence or two overview of who you are, the information sought, and your contact information, such as:
+Include a sentence or two overview of who you are, the information sought, and your contact information.

-If there are others in your area I’d suggest contacting them as they may be able to assist sharing content online, making calls, or accompanying you when filing your FOIA or if you venture into legal land. http://CopBlock.org/Groups
+If there are others in your area connect with them as those active may be willing and able to assist sharing content online, making calls, doing outreach, or accompanying you when filing your FOIA or if you venture into legal land.

 Learn From the Experience